ClearBlade/ClearBlade-Python-SDK/README.md

 ### To install for regular use:
 1. Clone or download this repo on to your machine.
 2. Run `python setup.py install`.
    This may require additional privledges.
    If it complains, run again with `sudo -H`.
-3. If on Mac, update your SSL libraries `sudo pip install ndg-httpsclient pyasn1 --upgrade --ignore-installed six`
+3. If on Mac, you may need to update your SSL libraries.
+   If your connections are failing, try: `sudo pip install ndg-httpsclient pyasn1 --upgrade --ignore-installed six`

 ### To install for development (of the SDK):
 1. Clone or download this repo on to your machine.
 2. Run `python setup.py develop`.
    This creates a folder called ClearBlade.egg-info in your current directory.
    You will now be allowed to import the SDK _in the current directory_, and any changes you make to the SDK code will automatically be updated in the egg.

 ## Usage
 1. [Introduction](#introduction)